TaitoUnited/full-stack-template/README.md

 [//]: # (TEMPLATE NOTE START)

 Server-template is a project template for applications and APIs running on server.
-It supports multiple alternative technologies, and you can choose the stack during configuration.
-The server-template is based on Kubernetes, but in the future it might also provide support for running functions on top of both Kubernetes and major FaaS platforms.
+The server-template is based on running containers on docker-compose or Kubernetes, but in the future it will also provide support for running functions on top of popular FaaS platforms.
+Thus, you can deploy the same implementation almost anywhere.

+The template comes with an example implementation that is based on React, Node.js, Postgres and a S3 compatible storage bucket, but you can easily replace them with other technologies (see [server-template-alt](https://github.com/TaitoUnited/server-template-alt)).

 Create a new project from this template by running `taito template create: server-template`.
 Later you can upgrade your project to the latest version of the template by running `taito template upgrade`.
 To ensure flawless upgrade, do not modify files that have a **do-not-modify** note in them as they are designed to be reusable and easily configurable for various needs.
 In such case, improve the original files of the template instead, and then upgrade.